phetsims/geometric-optics/doc/model.md

 side of the object (real images).
 If the image is on the far side of the object, the image distance is negative (and the image virtual).

-The principal rays mode denote rays that help identify the position of the image.
+The principal ray mode denote rays that help identify the position of the image.
 The principal rays are not physical rays and at times fail to go through a lens/mirror.
 Nevertheless, the method remains useful to find the location of the image.
 For instance, for the lens , the principal rays are defined by three
 rays: